Select may refer to any of the following:

-Selecting is the process of highlighting text or picking an object.
-For example, a user may select text to copy, cut, or move that text to an alternate location or select a file they want to view.
-If something is selected, you can deselect text or another object by clicking somewhere else on the screen.
+2. Selecting is highlighting text or picking an object.
+For example, you can select text to copy, cut, or move that text to an alternate location.
+In File Explorer on a Windows computer or Finder on a Mac computer, you can select a file or folder to copy or move it.
+If something is selected, you can deselect it by clicking somewhere else on the screen.

 How to select text

-How to select a file, folder, or other icon
+How to select a file, folder, or another icon

 Selecting a portion of an image

 The steps required for selecting a portion of the image can vary depending on the image editor you're using.
-However, with most image editors to select a portion of an image use the marquee tool and drag a box around the portion of the image you want to select.
-Once selected, you could crop that portion of the image or copy it into another picture or program.
+Most image editors provide a marquee tool, which can select pixels in a rectangle.
+The selection can be cropped, changing the dimensions of the image to that rectangle.

 How do you deselect one icon from a group of highlighted icons?

-With most programs if multiple files, pictures, icons, or other items are selected you can hold down the Ctrl key and then click each highlighted item you want to deselect.
+With most programs, if multiple files, pictures, icons, or other items are selected, hold down Ctrl and click each highlighted item you want to deselect (unselect).